Typical Course Length

 One year full-time.
 The academic year (September to September) is divided into three semesters: September to January; January to June; June to September.

 Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
-Each student will complete an integrative managerial report worth 60 credits, which deals with an area of chosen study in the third semester.
+Each student will complete a MSc dissertation worth 60 credits, which deals with aan area of chosen study in the third semester.

 A good Honours Degree (or its equivalent) plus satisfactory references from your University.
 Previous experience in a relevent subject is necessary.